 Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

-Nature brings the glory of fall to the Triangle this month.
-Carve a pumpkin, stuff a scarecrow or navigate a corn maze.
-Ghost tours, haunted houses and other spine-tingling attractions await braver souls.
-Explore our vast selection of fall offerings, from tame outings to frightful festivities.
+Fall is a fabulous season for family outings.
+Jump on a hayride, paint a pumpkin, find your way out of an endless corn maze and taste fresh apple cider.
+Ghost walks, haunted houses and other blood-curdling attractions await braver souls.
+Explore our vast selection of fall offerings, from tame experiences to frightful festivities.
 Events requiring a fee, ticket or donation are marked with an asterisk.
 Check the daily calendar section for more seasonal fun.

-Parents: Use discretion as to whether activities are suitable for your children.
-Be sure to call ahead or see websites to verify hours and dates.
+Parents: Use discretion to determine whether activities are suitable for your children.
+Be sure to call ahead or visit websites to verify hours and dates.

 DJ’s Berry Patch

 See the website for details.
 Pumpkins of all sizes, North Carolina apples and tomatoes, and other fall produce.

 The Family Farm on Avent Ferry

 1719 Avent Ferry Rd., Holly Springs

 Open Monday-Friday, 4-6 p.m.; Saturday, 10 a.m.-6 p.m.; Sunday, 1-6 p.m.
 Specialty pumpkins, gourds and more.
 Vintage John Deere tractor with pumpkins on site for family photographs.

 *Farmer Ganyard at Upchurch Farm

 Open Sept.
 22; see the website for closing date; Monday-Saturday, 9 a.m.-6 p.m.; Sunday, 10 a.m.-6 p.m.
 Admission is $14.95 for ages 2 and older.
 Corn maze, hayrides, pumpkin patch, haystack mountain and more.